Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$

-Between 2019 and 2021, Hitchin \cite{hitchin2019critical,hitchin2021integrable} introduced a novel perspective on the Hitchin system by isolating algebraically completely integrable subsystems.
-The bases of these subsystems are smooth subvarieties of the discriminant locus $\mathcal{D}$, characterized by the property that their associated spectral curves possess only nodal singularities.
-Since the special K\"ahler metric $\omega_{\mathrm{SK}}$ becomes singular along $\mathcal{D}$, a natural question arising from Hitchin's construction concerns the asymptotic models of $\omega_{\mathrm{SK}}$ near these subvarieties.
-In this paper, we demonstrate that the metric admits a well-defined limit on each such subvariety, coinciding with the special K\"ahler metric induced by Hitchin's integrable subsystems.
-Conversely, it develops logarithmic singularities in all transverse directions.
-Furthermore, we establish regularity properties for the associated K\"ahler potential, proving that it extends continuously to these subvarieties and, in certain cases, is continuously differentiable.
-Finally, we examine the radial behavior of $\omega_{\mathrm{SK}}$ near the origin of the Hitchin base.
-We show that along any complex line spanned by a point on such a subvariety, the metric converges to a K\"ahler metric possessing a cone singularity with an angle of $\pi$ at the origin.
+Between 2019 and 2021, Hitchin \cite{hitchin2019critical,hitchin2021integrable} introduced a novel perspective on the Hitchin system by focusing on certain algebraically completely integrable subsystems.
+The bases of these subsystems are smooth strata of the discriminant locus $\mathcal{D}$, characterized by the property that their associated spectral curves possess only nodal singularities.
+A natural question arising from Hitchin's construction concerns the singular models for the special K\"ahler metric $\omega_{\mathrm{SK}}$ near these strata.
+In this paper, we focus on the strata studied by Hitchin and demonstrate that $\omega_{\mathrm{SK}}$ admits a well-defined limit on each, coinciding with the induced special K\"ahler metric, while exhibiting logarithmic singularities along all transverse directions.
+We also prove that the K\"ahler potential of $\omega_{\mathrm{SK}}$ extends continuously to these strata and, on certain specific loci, is of class $C^1$.
+Finally, we examine the radial behavior of $\omega_{\mathrm{SK}}$ near the origin of the Hitchin base $\mathcal{B}$.
+Specifically, we show that along any complex line spanned by a point within one of these strata, $\omega_{\mathrm{SK}}$ converges to a K\"ahler metric possessing a cone singularity with a cone angle of $\pi$ at the origin.